Quantifying and controlling entanglement in the quantum magnet Cs$_2$CoCl$_4$

 Due to the rich structure of many-body states, a number of different entanglement measures have been introduced.
-The most important example in condensed matter theory is the entanglement entropy (EE), used to quantify bipartite entanglement.
-Yet there is no ``EE observable'' that can be probed directly, which makes experimentally quantifying entanglement challenging in many-body systems \cite{RevModPhys.80.517,Guehne2009}.
-Nevertheless, EE has been measured in cold-atom systems by coupling copies of the system of interest \cite{Islam2015,Kaufman2016}, and in photonic systems \cite{Pitsios2017}, but neither approach is suitable for probing entanglement in macroscopic condensed matter systems.
-Entanglement can sometimes be inferred through close comparison between theory and experiment \cite{PhysRevA.73.012110, Christensen2007, mourigal2013fractional}, however, this method is difficult to generalize in a model-independent fashion.
+The most important example in condensed matter theory is entanglement entropy (EE), used to quantify bipartite entanglement.
+Yet there is no ``EE observable'' that can be probed directly, which makes experimentally quantifying entanglement in many-body systems challenging \cite{RevModPhys.80.517,Guehne2009}.
+Although EE has been measured in cold-atom \cite{Islam2015,Kaufman2016} and photonic systems \cite{Pitsios2017}, neither approach is suitable for probing entanglement in macroscopic condensed matter systems.

+In special cases, entanglement can be inferred through neutron scattering experiments.
+For instance, two-spin entanglement within and between dimers \cite{PhysRevA.73.012110,copper_nitrate}, and entanglement between two molecular magnet qubits \cite{Garlatti2017} have been characterized with neutrons.
+Also, certain low-dimensional spin systems can be shown to have entanglement via close comparison with theory \cite{mourigal2013fractional,Piazza2015,Christensen2007}.
+However, these approaches rely on tractable models, with either small Hilbert spaces or special ground states, which are limited to a handful of systems.
+For most strongly correlated systems, such methods are not applicable, calling for model-independent approaches.

-A promising approach is to use experimentally accessible entanglement witnesses (EW) \cite{RevModPhys.80.517,Vedral2008,Guehne2009}, i.e. observables that can be used to identify some \emph{subset} of entangled states.
-Here we consider the (i) one-tangle \cite{PhysRevA.61.052306,PhysRevA.69.022304,PhysRevLett.93.167203}, $\tau_1$, (ii) concurrence or two-tangle \cite{PhysRevA.61.052306,PhysRevA.69.022304,PhysRevA.73.012110,PhysRevA.74.022322}, $\tau_2$, and (iii) quantum Fisher information (QFI) \cite{PhysRevLett.102.100401,Strobel2014,Hauke2016}.
-These EWs witness (i) entanglement between a spin and the rest of the system, (ii) pairwise entanglement, and (iii) multipartite entanglement, respectively, and thus provide qualitatively different information.
+A promising approach, which we explore in this Letter, is using entanglement witnesses (EWs) \cite{RevModPhys.80.517,Vedral2008,Guehne2009}, i.e. observables that can be used to identify some \emph{subset} of entangled states.
+We consider (i) one-tangle ($\tau_1$) \cite{PhysRevA.61.052306,PhysRevA.69.022304,PhysRevLett.93.167203}, (ii) concurrence or two-tangle ($\tau_2$) \cite{PhysRevA.61.052306,PhysRevA.69.022304,PhysRevA.73.012110,PhysRevA.74.022322, Garlatti2017}, and (iii) quantum Fisher information (QFI) \cite{PhysRevLett.102.100401,Strobel2014,Hauke2016}.
+These EWs witness (i) entanglement between a spin and the rest of the system, (ii) pairwise entanglement, and (iii) multipartite entanglement, respectively, and thus provide complementary information.
+All three EWs are accessible to inelastic neutron scattering (INS) experiments. $\tau_1$ and $\tau_2$ can be obtained from ordered moments and spatial spin-spin correlations \cite{PhysRevLett.93.167203}, while QFI can be expressed as an integral of the dynamical spin structure factor (DSF) \cite{Hauke2016}, $S(k,\hbar\omega)$.
+This powerful formulation of QFI has been applied to experiments on Heisenberg spin chains \cite{PhysRevResearch.2.043329,Scheie2021}, but remains otherwise largely unexplored.